-If you want to perform an OE user calibration (see page 61 for details), we recommend executing a full four-port calibration, or a two-port calibration between network analyzer ports 1 and 4, in addition to the three-port calibration (see Electrical calibration for single-ended measurements on page -53).
-Connect an additional RF cable (N4697-60035) to port 4.
+If you want to perform an OE user calibration (see page 61 for details), we recommend executing a full four-port calibration, or a two-port calibration between network analyzer ports 1 and 4, in addition to the three-port calibration (see Electrical calibration for single-ended measurements on page 51).

 Calibrate before you start using the Lightwave Component Analyzer application.
-Alternatively, return to EE measurement mode, as described in Returning to Electrical Measurements on page -74, to calibrate.
+Alternatively, return to EE measurement mode, as described in Returning to Electrical Measurements on page 69, to calibrate.